...

 Should you were to conduct this measurement with the example provided in Time Dilation and Why the Placidus Measurement of the Houses are Compatible with Relativity Theory (26 September 2024), which chart was erected at Kodiak, Alaska (that is, 57º N of the equator), you will see that the 152,5-minute rate at which the degree occupied by the sun (20º Leo) displaces itself in spacetime (each one sixth of the diurnal arc) constitutes exactly two planetary or seasonal hours in said chart, that is, 76,25 minutes x 2 = 152,5 minutes (or 1 hr 32 min), for the total amount of diurnal hours (sunlight) at this latitude on the day of birth (12 August 2024) is 15,25, that is, 915 minutes (or 152,5 minutes x 6 = 915 = 10hr 15min).

-It (Placidus) is as simple as that!
-To understand this phenomenon better, even visualise it, please read our paper referred to above, «The Astrological Theory of Relativity», and employ the ‘animate’ feature of your astrological/astronomical software to confirm everything or become a witness.
+It (Placidus) is as simple as that.
+To understand this phenomenon better, even visualise it, please read the paper referred to above, «The Astrological Theory of Relativity», and employ the ‘animate’ feature of your astrological/astronomical software to confirm everything or become a witness.

 ______________________